Information

 • utm_campaign Product, slogan, promo code, for example: spring_sale

 For the utm_medium parameter, anything which is paid-for (including paid advertising on social media) you should set the value to 'paid'.
 For non-paid social media links set the value to 'social'.
 Learn how Google Analytics classifies souce/medium data for channel groupings.
-Test your URLs here.
+We recommend validating URLs with an online validation tool.

 We also recommend adding the parameters to any short or ‘vanity’ redirects.
 For our sites that means adding a redirect from a friendly URL that can be included on something like a print or TV advert (for example, mygov.scot/renters) which then gets redirected in the back-end of our CMS to a URL which has the tracking code attached, for example: